June 4, 1959–January 21, 2015

 “I’m so grateful for the blessing I have had to work with Stephen for the past 10 years.
 He has been an invaluable mentor and a dear friend.
 He was a talented designer, a skilled professional, and a brilliant advertising and strategy consultant.
 He had a constant drive to learn and improve.
 He valued quality design and advertising work, and generously trusted employees and colleagues in working with him to achieve it.

 “As dedicated as he was to his business, teaching, and community service, above all, Stephen was completely devoted to the most important things in his life—his family and his faith.
 I am so grateful for his example and his pursuit of the things that are truly of greatest value.

 “Stephen will be sorely missed.
 Such a great loss for this community.
 We hope to continue his legacy of dedication and excellence through the business he worked so hard to create.”

 "Working for Stephen has been such a joy and opportunity.
 He is one of those people who inspired me to be a better person.
 He always believed in me, appreciated me, and trusted me.
 Stephen led quietly, by example, with his uncompromising integrity.
 Even at the time of Spencer's death, he was an example of strength, optimism, and graciousness.

 "To Calli and the family: If I'm ever dealt a hand even half as hard as yours, I can only hope to handle it with as much grace and dignity.
 God bless and comfort you all."

-—Lucretia Harvey, bookkeeper, Stephen Hales Creative
+—Lucretia Harvey, former bookkeeper, Hales Creative

 "As a young professional in the marketing industry often I find myself in a man-eat-man world.
 At Hales Creative that was very different.
 I remember Stephen being very encouraging and kind.
 He would always find the good in others even when they seemed to be at their worst.
 I will always remember Steve as not only a talented marketing professional but as a good man."